nevanscott/uxui0120/_projects/final.md

 Deliverables
 ----------

-You will have 2 deliverables:
-- A Medium post documenting your entire design process
-- A **7 min presentation** : You will have just 7 minutes to make the audience fall in love, so keep it short and sweet.
+- A **8 min presentation** : You will have just 7 minutes to make the audience fall in love, so keep it short and sweet.

 Internal Hackshow